Skills for my campaign

 - Science (Smarts): Theoretical knowledge of scientific fields such as biology, chemistry, geology, engineering, etc.

 For reference: what I’ve changed

-- Added some skill specialisation options
+- Added a special skill specialisation rule to Common Knowledge

 - Added Astral and Conjuration to magic skills, renamed Occult to Arcana.

 - Reshuffled the boundaries between Hacking, Electronics, and Repair to make them slightly more intuitive (to me, at least.)